 It may not always be possible or practical to meet some objectives.
-It is up to the land manager to make fire management decisions based upon the best information available, as they are the ones accountable for the consequences.
+It is the land manager's responsibility to make fire management decisions based on the best information available, as they will be accountable.

 Fire safety and conservation need not conflict.
 Look for 'win-win' outcomes.
 Both fire and other forms of vegetation management, such as clearing of over-represented shrub layers, can help achieve biodiversity as well as community safety objectives.